 The router is one of my favorite woodworking tools, probably because there are so many cool profiles that can be applied to an edge using a router.
-The number of profiles that can be applied to the edge of a board is almost limitless, whether using a complex profile or making a series of partial profile cuts with the ten basic router bit profiles.
+The number of profiles that can be applied to the edge of a board is almost limitless, whether using a complex profile or making a series of partial profile cuts.

-There are plenty of ways to use a router: you can use a plunge router base and drive the bit into the wood for the length of the cut; you can use a stationary base router and ease the bit into the cut on the edge of the board; you can even mount the stationary base router upside down in a router table and move the wood past the router bit.
+There are plenty of projects on which you can use a router: you can use a plunge router base and drive the bit into the wood for the length of the cut; you can use a stationary base router and ease the bit into the cut on the edge of the board; you can even mount the stationary base router upside down in a router table and move the wood past the router bit.

 01 of 05